wilmTap/analytics-udd/predictive-core.md

 https://www.hesa.ac.uk/index.php?option=com_studrec&task=show_file&mnl=14051&href=a%5e_%5eDISABLE.html

 ###Valid Values & Mappings
-CODE	DESCRIPTION (ENGLISH)	DESCRIPTION (WELSH)	HESA - DISABLE	HE ILR - LLDDCat 0	No known disability	Dim Anabledd	0	N/A
+CODE,DESCRIPTION(ENGLISH),DESCRIPTION(WELSH),HESA(DISABLE),FEILR(LLDDCat)
+0,No known disability,Dim Anabledd,0,N/A
+58,Blind or a serious visual impairment uncorrected by glasses,,2,N/A
+57,Deaf or a serious hearing impairment,,3,N/A
+56,A physical impairment or mobility issues such as difficulty using arms or using a wheelchair or crutches,,4,N/A
+96,A disability impairment or medical condition that is not listed above,,5,N/A
+55,A mental health condition such as depression schizophrenia or anxiety disorder,,6,N/A
+96,A disability impairment or medical condition that is not listed above,,7,N/A
+8,Two or more impairments and/or disabling medical conditions,,8,2
+51,A specific learning difficulty such as dyslexia dyspraxia or AD(H)D,,11,12
+53,A social/communication impairment such as Asperger's syndrome/other autistic spectrum disorder,,53,15
+53,A social/communication impairment such as Asperger's syndrome/other autistic spectrum disorder,,N/A,1
+54,A long standing illness or health condition such as cancer HIV diabetes chronic heart disease or epilepsy,,54,95
+55,A mental health condition such as depression schizophrenia or anxiety disorder,,55,9
+56,A physical impairment or mobility issues such as difficulty using arms or using a wheelchair or crutches,,56,6
+56,A physical impairment or mobility issues such as difficulty using arms or using a wheelchair or crutches,,N/A,93
+57,Deaf or a serious hearing impairment,,57,5
-58	Blind or a serious visual impairment uncorrected by glasses		2	N/A 57	Deaf or a serious hearing impairment		3	N/A
+58,Blind or a serious visual impairment uncorrected by glasses,,58,4
-56	A physical impairment or mobility issues, such as difficulty using arms or using a wheelchair or crutches		4	N/A 96	A disability, impairment or medical condition that is not listed above		5	N/A 55	A mental health condition, such as depression, schizophrenia or anxiety disorder		6	N/A 96	A disability, impairment or medical condition that is not listed above		7	N/A 8	Two or more impairments and/or disabling medical conditions		8	2 51	A specific learning difficulty such as dyslexia, dyspraxia or AD(H)D		11	12 53	A social/communication impairment such as Asperger's syndrome/other autistic spectrum disorder		53	15 53	A social/communication impairment such as Asperger's syndrome/other autistic spectrum disorder		N/A	1 54	A long standing illness or health condition such as cancer, HIV, diabetes, chronic heart disease, or epilepsy		54	95 55	A mental health condition, such as depression, schizophrenia or anxiety disorder		55	9 56	A physical impairment or mobility issues, such as difficulty using arms or using a wheelchair or crutches		56	6 56	A physical impairment or mobility issues, such as difficulty using arms or using a wheelchair or crutches		N/A	93 57	Deaf or a serious hearing impairment		57	5
-58	Blind or a serious visual impairment uncorrected by glasses		58	4 96	A disability, impairment or medical condition that is not listed above		96	7 96	A disability, impairment or medical condition that is not listed above		N/A	8 96	A disability, impairment or medical condition that is not listed above		N/A	16 96	A disability, impairment or medical condition that is not listed above		N/A	97 97	Information refused		97	98
-98	Information not sought		98	N/A
-99	Not known	Anhysbys	99	99
-0	No known disability	Dim Anabledd	NULL	NULL
+96,A disability impairment or medical condition that is not listed above,,96,7
+96,A disability impairment or medical condition that is not listed above,,N/A,8
+96,A disability impairment or medical condition that is not listed above,,N/A,16
+96,A disability impairment or medical condition that is not listed above,,N/A,97
+97,Information refused,,97,98
+98,Information not sought,,98,N/A
+99,Not known,Anhysbys,99,99
+0,No known disability,Dim Anabledd,NULL,NULL

 Please Note - N/A denotes that no mapping value is applicable (and should not be confused with NULL)

 ###Format
 Int